 Besides the theological core curriculum, certain theological as well as non-theological elective modules are also relevant for training of community ministers, leaders in religious communities, such as youth workers, and people rendering service to those in need.
 You can take elective modules in Theology or in the Faculty of Arts and Social Sciences.
-The table below sets out the General BTh programme structure, followed by a breakdown of the BTh programme with specialisation in Youth Work.
+The tables below set out the structure of the three focus areas in the BTh programme, namely General, Part-time and Youth Work.

-3.1.1 A breakdown of the programme structure of the General BTh programme over all three years of study
+3.1.1 A breakdown of the programme structure of the BTh programme, focus area General, over all three years of study